anycable/graphql-anycable/README.md

     production:
       subscription_expiration_seconds: 300 # 5 minutes
       use_redis_object_on_cleanup: false # For restricted redis installations
+      handle_legacy_subscriptions: false # For seamless upgrade from pre-1.3 versions
       use_client_provided_uniq_id: false # To avoid problems with non-uniqueness of Apollo channel identifiers
     ```